 Workplace Health and Safety

-The Group is committed to provide a healthy and safe work environment for employees, customers, business partners and visitors.
+The Group is committed to provide a healthy and safe work environment for all employees, customers, business partners and visitors.
 Every employee has a personal responsibility to support this commitment.

 Employees are obliged to carry out their work in a safe manner, without causing harm to themselves or others, and to report any potentially unsafe or unhealthy situations immediately.